iamAravindks/holbos-test/readme.md

 # Holbos

-Sample prototype for the test by Holbos.
+Sample prototype for the test by holbos

 ## Made with

-- MERN stack
+MERN stack

-- FRONTEND: React and Tailwind CSS with daisyUI
+- **FRONTEND**: React and tailwind css with daisyUI
-- BACKEND: Node and Express server with MongoDB as the database
+- **BACKEND**: Node and express server with mongoDB as database

 ## Prerequisites

-- Node.js and npm must be installed on your system.

-## Running the App

-1. Make sure Node.js and npm are installed on your system.
+Before you begin, make sure your development environment includes `Node.js` and `npm`.

+## Getting Started

+### Backend Setup

-2. Create a `.env` file in the `backend` folder with the following values:
+1. Go to the `backend` folder and create a `.env` file with the following values:
    - `MONGODB_URL`
    - `JWT_SECRET`
-3. Go to `cd backend` and run `npm install` then `npm run server`
-4. Go to `cd frontend` and run `npm install` and `npm start`
+2. Run `npm install` to install the required dependencies.
+3. Run `npm run data:import` to set data.
+4. To delete the data, run `npm run data:destroy`.
+5. Run `npm run server` to start the backend server.

+### Frontend Setup

+1. Go to the `frontend` folder.
+2. Run `npm install` to install the required dependencies.
+3. Run `npm start` to start the frontend server.
-5. Open `localhost:3000` in any browser
+4. Open `localhost:3000` in any browser.

 ## GitHub

 Find the code for this project on [GitHub](https://github.com/iamAravindks/holbos-test).